GordonOtieno/i-model-cars-backend/README.md

 ## 🙏 Acknowledgments & Attribution <a name="acknowledgements"></a>

 - I would like to thank *Gregoire Vella on Behance*
-- Hat tip to anyone whose code was used
+- Hat tip to anyone whose code was used.
-- Inspiration
-- etc
+- Inspiration, etc.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>